dzimmer/PlanarMechanics/README.md

 The libray is released under the 3-Clause BSD license, see https://modelica.org/licenses/modelica-3-clause-bsd.

+## Reference results
+Reference results for regression testing can be found in [PlanarMechanics_ReferenceResults](https://github.com/DLR-SR/PlanarMechanics_ReferenceResults).

 ## Development and contribution
 The library was developed by the German Aerospace Center (DLR)
 Contributors: